vyao888/book-service/README.md

 The book-service provides CRUD operations on the domain Book via RESTFul APIs (Jason based)

-# Checking out and Building
+# Checking out and Building, Running Tests, and the Service Deployment

 To check out the project and build from source, do the following: